 Known as ‘the oldest hatred’, antisemitism can be expressed as anything from ancient blood libels and conspiracy myths to antisemitism disguised as political discourse about Israel.
 Read the definition of antisemitism and our guide to recognising antisemitism.

 Comparatively, Britain is one of the best countries in the world in which to be Jewish, but we must fight to keep it that way.
-There is a rising tide of antisemitism in Britain and the country is at a tipping point: unless antisemitism is met with zero tolerance, it will continue to grow and British Jews will increasingly question their place in their own country.
+Britain is at a tipping point: unless antisemitism is met with zero tolerance, it will continue to grow and British Jews will increasingly question their place in their own country.

 of British adults believe at least one antisemitic stereotype to be true, 1 in 5 people believe at least two stereotypes and 12% believe at least three stereotypes

-of British Jews have considered leaving Britain in the past two years due to antisemitism and 77% have witnessed antisemitism disguised as a political comment about Israel
+British Jews has considered leaving Britain in the past two years due to antisemitism with concern mounting over failures to tackle antisemitic crime and antisemitism in politics

 saw the most antisemitic crime ever recorded in Britain, with a 45% rise in antisemitic crime since 2014, but a reduction in the number of antisemites charged by police and only 15 cases prosecuted

 You might also wish to help raise awareness about everyday antisemitism by reporting incidents to the Everyday Antisemitism project.